SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   `Forwarding https://fa09-89-64-51-130.ngrok-free.app -> http://localhost:8000`
 - If you open that https://fa09-89-64-51-130.ngrok-free.app - you will see our website under a public URL!
+- The Webhook component added a new `/webhook` route - you can see it in routes.
+- And because we created `lemon-squeezy` webhook - it will be added to the route.
+- So, the final URL will be `/webhook/lemon-squeezy` - open it to see an error.
 - Copy that URL and paste it to the LS webhook callback URL, but add: https://fa09-89-64-51-130.ngrok-free.app/webhook/lemon-squeezy
 - For Signing secret - generate a random string.
-You can save it as env var, but I will simplify it and hardcode in the `WebhookController` as a private const.
+You can save it as env var, but I will simplify and hardcode it in `webhook.yaml` as a `secret`.
-- Add `WEBHOOK_SECRETLEMON_SQUEEZY_WEBHOOK_SECRET = 'lEm0n-5qUeEzY';` - I will use
-  some numbers and register, but I bet you can have a better randomness with any password generation tool.
+- I will use some numbers and register: `lEm0n-5qUeEzY` - but I bet you can have a better randomness with any password generation tool.
 - And of course you want to keep it secret!
-- Now cope that and paste into the Signing secret.
+- Now cope that and paste into the "Signing secret" field.
 - For events - select `order_created` and save.

 ### Ngrok Web Interface for Traffic Inspection